salesforcecli/plugin-org/messages/create.md

 # deprecation

-The force:org:create command is deprecated.
-Try "org create scratch" or "org create sandbox" instead.
+The force:org:create command is deprecated and will be removed on November 6, 2024.
+Use "org create scratch" or "org create sandbox" instead.

 # description